volcanoYcc/Mask-GK/README.md

 This repository is the official implementation of our paper:
 [Mask-GK: An Efficient Method Based on Mask Gaussian Kernel for Segmentation and Counting of Grape Berries in Field](https://temp)

-## Chengdu grape berry dataset
+## GBISC dataset
-Chengdu dataset was captured by us with an iPhone 12 smartphone, an iPhone 13 smartphone, and an HUAWEI mate 40 pro smartphone in vineyards in Longquanyi and Shuangliu districts, Chengdu, China, in July 2023.
-It contains a total of 150 RGB images of three grape varieties: Kyoho, Shine Muscat and Summer Black.
-All the images are captured in a frontal pose with approximately the same distance to the grape vines.
+The GBISC dataset was captured by us using an iPhone 12 smartphone, an iPhone 13 smartphone, and an HUAWEI mate 40 pro smartphone within vineyards in Longquanyi and Shuangliu districts in Chengdu, Sichuan province, China, in July 2023.
+This dataset comprises 150 high-resolution RGB images of three distinct grape varieties: Kyoho, Shine Muscat and Summer Black.
+All images were captured in a frontal pose with approximately the same distance to the grape vines.
 We add instance segmentation annotations for a total of 50718 grape berries in these images in COCO format.
-The original size of images and annotations are 4032×3024 and 4096×3072, and are resized to 2048×1536 in model training and testing.
+The original size of images are 4032×3024 and 4096×3072, and are resized to 2048×1536 in model training and testing.

 You can download our dataset from the following links:
 The [GBISC dataset](https://pan.baidu.com/temp), code: temp (or for anyone outside China: [GBISC dataset](https://drive.google.com/temp)).